euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 make[4]: *** [../arch/x86/boot/compressed/Makefile:118: arch/x86/boot/compressed/vmlinux.relocs] Error 1
 ```

 This one took _much_ longer to fail.
-Anyway, a short google later let me
+A short google later let me
-know that I want an [older binutils](https://unix.stackexchange.com/questions/513921/how-to-get-around-r-x86-64-plt32-error-when-bisecting-the-linux-kernel)
+know that I needed an [older binutils](https://unix.stackexchange.com/questions/513921/how-to-get-around-r-x86-64-plt32-error-when-bisecting-the-linux-kernel).
-to fix this.
-I decided to downgrade NixOS as a whole to an older version to
-hopefully fix any other such issues.
-The NixOS versions that were around with
-the 4.12 kernel all predate flakes, so I switched to the old
-`/etc/nixos/configuration.nix` + `nix-channel` method of managing things.
-I didn't
-take as good notes here, but suffice it to say, I still ran into more issues.
-It was also very noticeable that nixpkgs didn't have a good mechanism for
-incremental compilation (having to rebuild the kernel from scratch for each
-change of practically anything), and that the normal advice of using ccache [wouldn't work](https://github.com/NixOS/nixpkgs/issues/153343).

-In pursuit of incremental compilation, I went on a short adventure to try and
-take a precompiled vmlinuz, and from that produce a valid initrd and boot NixOS
-that way.
-Unfortunately, I couldn't figure out an easy way to slot in a
-precompiled kernel and modules and get a working initrd.
-I tried creating an
-[EFISTUB kernel and booting from that directly](https://firasuke.github.io/DOTSLASHLINUX/post/booting-the-linux-kernel-without-an-initrd-initramfs/), but the NixOS stage-1 seemed
-rather important and difficult to emulate properly without an initrd.
+I floundered around, doing everything from downgrading to NixOS 17.09, to running into bugs in `linuxPackages_custom` that had been fixed several years ago.
+Eventually, the slow iteration speed of `linuxPackages_custom` got to me.
+It
+has no support for incremental compilation (nor [`ccache` support](https://github.com/NixOS/nixpkgs/issues/153343).
+Surely there's a
+better way!

-I knew that on most distros, including Ubuntu, it's possible to [ditch the initrd](https://wiki.ubuntu.com/ImprovingBootPerformance), and at this point I
+I knew that on most distros, including Ubuntu, it's possible to just build a
-was tired of hopping between ancient NixOS channels and waiting for a full
-non-incremental kernel build for each change, so I installed Ubuntu 18.04 (a
+kernel and use it, with full incremental compilation.
+I installed Ubuntu 18.04
-version old enough I thought it would build the 4.12 kernel with no complaint),
+(a version old enough I thought it would build the 4.12 kernel with no
-and tried to bisect from there.
+complaint), and tried to bisect from there.

 This change from NixOS to Ubuntu instantly made the process less frustrating.
 Running `make && sudo make modules_install && sudo make install` in a checkout
 of the `4.12.x` kernel _just worked_, giving me incremental compilation and a
 boot loader entry.
-I didn't even have to disable the initrd since `make
-install` built it for me, correctly and without any extra pain.
+I didn't even have to disable the initrd since `make install` built it for me, correctly and without any extra pain.

 Switching to Ubuntu let me fairly quickly find [the commit](https://github.com/torvalds/linux/commit/8d65843c44269c21e95c98090d9bb4848d473853)
 which fixed the bug for both older and newer guest kernel versions when applied